lio3867/BiDop/README.md

 For having BiDop working:

-* clone the whole project : hg clone https://bitbucket.org/lc/bindings_extract
+* clone the whole project : git clone https://github.com/lio3867/BiDop
 * cd binding_extract
 * python -m Interf.run

 ### What is this repository for? ###